andrew henderson menu

 There are many things that make a strong case for Grenada and spending your life there, and we will discuss all of them shortly, but one thing that will immediately hook you to the idea of a life in Grenada is its breath-taking landscape.

-Thanks to its world-class beaches like Grand Anse beach, Grenada has also made it to our Nomad Beach Index for 2022.
+Thanks to its world-class beaches like Grand Anse beach, Grenada consistently features on our Nomad Beach Index.

 If the ultimate Caribbean life is the goal, read ahead and find out why moving to Grenada could be the best decision you’ve ever made.